nickperrott/pulumi-snowflake/README.md

 * The `pulumi_snowflake.warehouse.Warehouse` class is a Pulumi resource for managing [Snowflake warehouses](https://docs.snowflake.net/manuals/sql-reference/sql/create-warehouse.html)
 * The `pulumi_snowflake.pipe.Pipe` class is a Pulumi resource for managing [Snowflake pipes](https://docs.snowflake.net/manuals/sql-reference/sql/create-pipe.html)

+### Resource naming

+By default, resource names in Snowflake are case-insensitive.
+However, [if an identifier uses any special characters, it must be enquoted](https://docs.snowflake.net/manuals/sql-reference/identifiers-syntax.html), which makes it case-sensitive.  `pulumi-snowflake` will automatically enquote these identifiers for you, but be aware that this will make them case-sensitive - for example, a resource with the name `FooBar` can be referred to with any case, but an identifier with the name `Foo-Bar` (which contains a special character) _must_ be referred to with the same case.

 ## Development

 The directory structure is as follows: